toolsallegory/allegory-public/README.md

 ---

 # Allegory
-    > AI-Native operating system for risk and insurance
+    > AI-Native operating system for risk and (re)insurance
     > Insurance distribution with 80% lower costs
     > Transforming insurance with machine intelligence